Definition:

 Performance Materiality (PM) is calculated as a percentage of materiality.

-The Percentage is subjective and dependent on several factors including
+The Percentage is subjective and dependent on several factors, including:

 - Knowledge obtained from the prior year’s audit of the same entity,